AdobeDocs/experience-manager-cloud-service.en/help/security/customer-managed-keys.md

     --query properties.vaultUri `
     --output tsv)

-# In addition we would need the tenantId and the subscriptionId in order to setup the private endpoints.
+# In addition we would need the tenantId and the subscriptionId in order to setup the connection.
 $tenantId=(az keyvault show --name $keyVaultName `
     --resource-group $resourceGroup `
     --query properties.tenantId `